-Mocha cake has its own quirky taste which many people, especially coffee and chocolate lovers, find extra delightful.
+The mocha cake is a moist and fluffy chocolate cake with coffee flavor and has its own quirky taste which many people, especially coffee and chocolate lovers, find extra delightful.
 The flavors come mainly from creamy chocolate-coffee turned into soft and fluffy irresistible cake.
+It is arranged in layer with oozing mixture of butter, milk chocolate and coffee granules

 Mocha Cake ala Goldilocs